portfolio-performance/portfolio-help/docs/en/reference/view/reports/statement/statement-chart.md

 ## Canvas

 The canvas is a graphical representation of one or more data series.
 A data series typically comprises a set of paired data points presented in a table format, such as dates and their corresponding values.
-By default, two data series are displayed: `Transferals` (primarily deposits) and `Total` (see below for an explanation of all possible data series).
+By default, two data series are displayed: `Net Deposits` (primarily deposits) and `Total` (see below for an explanation of all possible data series).
 When you left-click the canvas and hold the mouse down on a specific day, for example, January 14, 2022, a tooltip window will appear, displaying detailed values for all selected data series on that day.

 Right-clicking on the chart canvas displays the context menu, providing additional options (see Figure 1).